-Most schools have indicated they'll still be holding written exams.
-If your school chooses to take the non-exam route, your teacher will estimate what your IB exam score would have been based on your other class grades, and they'll submit that information to IB, who will then award a final score.
-Note that it is schools that decide which route to take, not IB students.
+However, the IB has also noted that if a need suddenly arises, exam and grading accommodations may be made for 2023.
+If a non-exam route to diploma is offered again, your teacher will most likely estimate what your IB exam score would have been based on your other class grades, and they'll submit that information to IB, who will then award a final score.

-IB is still awarding diplomas, even for students whose schools have chosen the non-exam route, and colleges are still following their standard procedures for accepting IB credit, regardless of which exam route a student's school has chosen.
-So although recent school years have been full of challenges, you will still receive the diploma and credit you would have in a regular year.
+IB is still awarding diplomas, and colleges are still following their standard procedures for accepting IB credit.
+So although recent school years have been full of challenges to completing IB courses and exams, you will still receive the diploma and credit when you complete your IB exams in 2023.

 Are you hoping to squeeze in some extra IB classes?
 Learn about the IB courses offered online by reading our guide.